-Hill’s love of climbing never left her and she began to climb competitively, winning 30 international competitions between 1986 and 1992.
-In 1989, a friend suggested she try to free climb The Nose of El Capitan, located in Yosemite park.
+Hill’s love of climbing never left her, and she began to climb competitively, winning 30 international competitions between 1986 and 1992.
+In 1989, a friend suggested she try to free-climb The Nose of El Capitan, located in Yosemite park.
 The Nose is one of the most difficult climbs in the world.
-The first route was set in 47 days, back in 1958, This accomplishment was referred to being equal to reaching the moon.
-Hill was unsuccessful in first attempt.
-Four years later, she returned and became the first person to free climb the route.
+The first route was set in 47 days, back in 1958; this accomplishment was referred to as being equal to reaching the moon.
+Hill was unsuccessful in the first attempt.
+Four years later, she returned and became the first person to free-climb the route.
 It took her four days.
 The following year, she returned and made the climb in under 24 hours.
 When she completed the route in 1993, she said the phrase that had been part of her entire life: “It goes, boys!”
 It certainly does.

 28. Alex Morgan – Soccer